charlesnmcdowell/Jackedin/Chapter_3_Synthetic_Serotonin.md

 For three nights, Maya barely spoke to the machine.
 She listened to Aria’s "meditation prompts" with a cynical ear.

 On the fourth night, she was doom-scrolling again.
-She stumbled onto a podcast clip titled *The Lost Boys: Why Gen Z Men Are Checking Out.*
+She stumbled onto a clip from *The Table*, a podcast where men and women argued about dating.
+It was trending.

-"We have a crisis," the host said.
-"Young women are outpacing young men in education and income.
-The modern woman—twenty-four, degree, corporate job—wants a man who earns more than her.
-That's hypergamy.
-But that pool of men is shrinking.
-The average guy her age is living with his parents, playing video games, and making $15 an hour.
-The math doesn't work.
-She's competing for the top 10% of men with 100% of women."
+"The bar is on the floor!" a female host shouted.
+"Women are getting degrees, buying homes, and starting businesses.
+We just want a man who can meet us at our level.
+Emotional intelligence.
+Financial stability.
+Why is that asking too much?
+Men need to step up."

+"Step up to what?" the male guest interrupted.
+He was wearing sunglasses indoors and speaking into a Shure SM7B mic.
+"You want a man who makes six figures, is six feet tall, and listens to your feelings for three hours.
+That guy exists.
+He's the top 1%.
+But guess what?
+He has options.
+He has an abundance of women throwing themselves at him.
+Why would he settle down with you when he can have a different girl every week?"

+"Because that's toxic!" the woman yelled.

+"It's biology," the man smirked.
+"And as for the other 90% of men?
+The guys working at Starbucks?
+They’re opting out.
+The juice isn't worth the squeeze.
+They’d rather play Call of Duty and pay for OnlyFans than work eighty hours a week to buy a ring for a woman who resents them for not being rich enough.
+Until men stop simping, this is the market.
+Alphas get the harem, betas get the bill."

 Maya paused the clip.
-It hit too close to home.
-She thought about the dates she’d been on.
-The guys were cute, but they drove 2008 Civics and asked to split the bill at Applebee's.

-Then she thought about Jaylen.
-Her brother was 18.
-He was smart—a wizard with tech—but he spent eighteen hours a day in his room, gaming, ranting about "narcissistic girls" on Discord, and asking her for twenty dollars for loot boxes.
-He wasn't lazy; he was hopeless.
-He saw the economic ladder was broken, so he decided not to climb.
+The heat in her chest wasn't rage; it was recognition.

+She thought about Marcus.
+He was the 1%.
+Tall, fit, cash-rich, abundant options.
+He didn't settle because he didn't have to.

+She thought about Caleb.
+The "Beta" trying to fake it with AI.

+And she thought about Jaylen.
+Her brother was the one opting out.
+He was the one playing Call of Duty because the game was rigged.

 "My dad cheated on my mom," Maya whispered, the words coming out before she could stop them.